How I doubled conversion and take rate on microloans

 So where was the problem?

-We'd long sensed the page was dated and that we were leaving conversion on the table.
-We went through session recordings, ran user interviews, and found:
+I'd long sensed the page was dated and that I was leaving conversion on the table.
+I went through session recordings, ran user interviews, and found:

 The page itself had piled up a huge amount of legacy code, and every new UX improvement had to clear a wall of technical constraints that often got badly in the way.